NBA Rumors: Richard Jefferson Reveals What Forced Kyrie Irving To Demand A Trade From Cleveland Cavaliers

 During the 2017 NBA offseason, the Cleveland Cavaliers became the center of controversy after All-Star point guard Kyrie Irving expressed his desire to be traded somewhere else.
 Rumors were circulating that Irving no longer wanted to play under the shadow of LeBron James, who replaced him as the Cavaliers’ main man when he returned in 2014.

-In August 2017, the Cavaliers granted Kyrie Irving’s trade request by sending him to the Boston Celtics in exchange for Isaiah Thomas, Jae Crowder, Ante Zizic, and draft picks.
+In August, 2017, the Cavaliers granted Kyrie Irving’s trade request by sending him to the Boston Celtics in exchange for Isaiah Thomas, Jae Crowder, Ante Zizic, and draft picks.
 The Cavaliers received quality players in return, but none of them was a good fit with LeBron James.
-Without Irving, James still succeeded to carry the Cavaliers to the NBA Finals, but they ended up being swept by the defending champions, Golden State Warriors.
+Without Irving, James still carried the Cavaliers to the NBA Finals, but they ended up being swept by the defending champion Golden State Warriors.

-In a recent appearance on ESPN’s Get Up, Richard Jefferson, who played for the Cavaliers from 2015 to 2017, strongly denied that LeBron James was the main reason why Kyrie Irving wanted his way out of Cleveland.
+In a recent appearance on ESPN’s Get Up, Richard Jefferson, who played for the Cavaliers from 2015 to 2017, strongly denied that LeBron James was the main reason why Kyrie Irving wanted out of Cleveland.
 Jefferson revealed that Irving made the trade request after finding out that the Cavaliers included him in a failed three-team blockbuster deal.

 “The reason why [Kyrie wanted out] was because there was a trade.
 That’s why he wanted to leave,” Jefferson said, as transcribed by Cavaliers Nation.
 “Once he found out that he was on the trading block and a trade almost went through, he was like, ‘I’m gone and I never want to come back here.'”